noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - Nomad is a flexible workload orchestrator to deploy and manage any containerized or legacy application using a single, unified workflow.
 It can run diverse workloads including Docker, non-containerized, microservice, and batch applications.
 - this doc is split into 4 main sections (level 2 headings)
   - architecture: shiz you should read first
-  - configuration: client/server/plugins/integrations (vault/consul)/etc
+  - configuration: client/server/plugins/integrations (vault/consul)/etc configuration stanzas
-  - jobspec: comprehensive (but brief) dive into jobspecs
+  - jobspec: comprehensive (but brief) dive into jobspec stanzas
   - ui: breakdown of the UI info arch
 - you will generally need to switch between client/server confs with jobspecs as there are side effects on how you configure the three and how they work together